 A study of the macroeconomic and monetary aspects of international economics, with attention to international accounting systems and the balance of payments, foreign exchange markets, international monetary systems and macroeconomic adjustment, and monetary, fiscal, and exchange rate policies in open economies.
 Prerequisites: ECON 102 and junior standing.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Offered year.